ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 {NOTE: }

-The following is an example of a RavenDB ETL script processing documents from `Employees` collection:
+The following is an example of a RavenDB ETL script processing documents from the `Employees` collection:

 {CODE-BLOCK:javascript}